Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Steps 2-3 and eigen-convergence

-\begin{proof} Under the condition of the theorem, the eigenvector and eigenvalue error bounds have been proved in Proposition \ref{prop:step2} and Proposition \ref{prop:step3}.
-For the the two specific asymptotic scaling of $\epsilon$, the rate follows from the bounds involving both $\epsilon$ and $N$. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:refined-rates}] Under the condition of the theorem, the eigenvector and eigenvalue error bounds have been proved in Proposition \ref{prop:step2} and Proposition \ref{prop:step3}.
+For the two specific asymptotic scaling of $\epsilon$, the rate follows from the bounds involving both $\epsilon$ and $N$. \end{proof}